 As a not-for-profit competition, the Wood Awards can only happen with collaborative industry sponsorship.
 More sponsor information.

+The Wood Awards shortlist and winners all receive social media and PR exposure.
 The Wood Awards shortlist will be announced in July and everyone involved in a shortlisted project will be invited to attend the Wood Awards ceremony in London on 21 November 2017.
-All shortlisted projects receive social media and PR exposure.
-The shortlist will be on display at the ceremony as well as at an exhibition during the London Design Festival.
-All Wood Award winners receive trophies and certificates and are featured in the December issue of the RIBA Journal.
+The shortlisted projects will be on display at the ceremony as well as at an exhibition during the London Design Festival.
+All Wood Award winners receive trophies and certificates.